fustilio/wordnet-playground/wn-ts-web/docs/ARCHITECTURE.md

 ## 🏗️ System Overview

 `wn-ts-web` is designed as a layered, worker-first architecture that provides high-performance WordNet operations while maintaining reliability through graceful fallbacks.
+The system operates at three distinct abstraction levels for optimal resource management and cross-lingual capabilities.

 ## 📊 Architecture Diagram